nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The UI component consists mainly of:

- 1)UI class
+ 1. UI class
- 2)UIManager class
+ 2. UIManager class
- 3)UIPart class
+ 3. UIPart class
- 4)UILoader class
+ 4. UILoader class
- 5)BrowserPanel class
+ 5. BrowserPanel class
- 6)CommandBox class
+ 6. CommandBox class
- 7)MainWindow class
+ 7. MainWindow class
- 8)ResultDisplay class
+ 8. ResultDisplay class
- 9)HelpWindow class
+ 9. HelpWindow class
- 10) TaskCard class
+ 10. TaskCard class
- 11) TaskListPanel class
+ 11. TaskListPanel class

 These classes work together to form the interface which the user interacts with when using the app.
 Each of the class are meant to function solely on one part of the UI.
 For instance, the ResultDisplay class is responsible for displaying the results of a command from the user.